mltomlins0n/QANotes/PegaNotes.md

 In directed inheritance, the parent class is explicitly specified.
 You apply directed inheritance to reuse standard Pega Platform rules and rules from other applications outside the business class hierarchy.

 **Directed inheritance is the only option that allows an application class to inherit rules defined for standard Pega classes, such as the Work- or Data- class**.

+<a name="reusing"></a>
+### Resusing Rules Through Inheritance

+When attempting to reuse rules through inheritance, Pega first searches through the parent classes indicated by pattern inheritance.
+If unsuccessful, Pega then searches the parent class indicated by directed inheritance as the basis for another pattern inheritance search.
+This process repeats until Pega reaches the last class in the class hierarchy, called the ultimate base class or @baseclass.
+If the rule cannot be found after searching @baseclass, Pega returns an error.